 What does the CE marking mean?

-A CE marking means the glove has met essential requirements as defined by the European Directive.
-The numbers of a CE marking relate to a Notified Body, meaning the product is designed for protection against specific hazards.
+A CE marking means the safety glove has met essential requirements as defined by the European Directive.
+The numbers of a CE marking relate to a Notified Body, meaning the product is designed for hand protection against specific hazards.

 The PPE Directive is a part of European Legislation which sets out essential requirements for products.
 This Directive is passed by European Parliament and adopted into UK law.
 In contrast, European Standards are created by a committee which consists of numerous interested parties such as Health and Safety specialists, manufacturers and test and certification bodies.